 Go to any site like TemplateMonster and you will find hundreds of themes that cost very little.
 But I do not recommend these templates or themes for any serious commercial website.
 The downsides far outweigh the upsides.
-Unfortunately, most people will never realise this and simply blame the poor search engine results on another factor.
+Unfortunately, most people never realise this and blame poor search engine results on other factors.

 A good website is a crucial part of SEO.

 Build a website with SEO in mind.
 Websites without plans are more likely to fail.
 The structure of your site should be something you consider before starting, not during or after construction.

 Find someone who knows how to write for the web, understands marketing, and has a good understanding of your niche.
 A fitness copywriter or health blogger would be ideal.
 Or hire a professional digital marketing agency with fitness marketing skills.